 as well as those for the Economics Program

 .
-The only exception is the senior thesis, which is condensed to a research paper during the second semester of the junior year under the 3+2 option, provided the master’s thesis is completed.
+The only exception is the senior project, which is replaced by the master’s thesis at the end of the 5th year.
 The following courses count toward both degrees: Advanced Macroeconomics, Advanced Microeconomics, Research Methods 1, and Monetary Economics.